She Loves Biscotti

 A wooden spoon stirring caramelized onions in a skillet.

-As you can well imagine, caramelized onions were not the food of my childhood.
+As you can imagine, caramelized onions were not the food of my childhood.

-In fact, it wasn’t even a part of my teenage years nor my young adult life.
+It wasn’t even a part of my teenage years or my young adult life.

 Yes, I am embarrassed to say that I was late to appreciate the miraculous transformation of onions.